jorgebotas/ete4-documentation/index.md

 ## Smartview.
 Navigating the GUI

-ETEv4's Graphical User Interface (GUI) can be run locally and launched in any desired browser.
+ETEv4's Graphical User Interface (GUI) can be run locally and displayed in any desired browser.
 To do so, launch the Smartview server:
 - By calling the `TreeNode.explore()` method from a Python script to visualize a particular tree of interest.
 - By running `python ete4/smartview/gui/server.py` from ETE's root directory.